jejung/heimdall/README.md

 The Multinomial Naive Bayes algorithm performs very well.
 It has great scores and small training and test times.

-This simple benchmark shows us that in combination with any model we are using the Hashing Vectorizer is not so good, so we will discard it from here through the final.
+This simple benchmark shows that in combination with any model being used the Hashing Vectorizer is not so good, so it will be discarded from here through the final.

+Based on these results a minimum of 95% was established as target for Heimdall's accuracy.

 ## III.
 Methodology

 ### Data Preprocessing

-As discussed before on Algorithms and Techniques section, for raw text classification we always need some preprocessing.
+As discussed before on Algorithms and Techniques section, for raw text classification there is always the need of some preprocessing step.

 The first thing to notice is the time that preprocessing takes, about 4 to 5 seconds on our benchmark.
-To improve the preprocessing time we've tried to reduce the number of features generated by all vectorizers to only 150 but that dropped the performance of all models to below the 50% mark.
-The time taken was only a little greater than 1 second, so we con continue from here.
+To improve the preprocessing time the number of features generated by all vectorizers was reduced to only 150 but that  dropped the performance of all models to below the 50% mark.

-To improve our processed data we've tried to use a PCA algorithm so we could choose the best features in a proper time.
+To improve processed data a PCA algorithm was experimented to choose the best features with a proper time.
 The idea behind that was to let the vectorizers generate more features and let a PCA decide what features to use, but that was so slow we could not even measure.

-We have found that when working with sparse matrices the PCA algorithm is very slow because for every feature it needs to center all data points around.
-As the matrices returned by a raw text vectorized are known to be very large we have gave up.
-We have tried also the NMF - Non-negative Matrix Factorization, an algorithm that can be used for dimensionality reduction, also slow and the Truncated Singular Value - TruncatedSVD on scikit-learn - that performs a linear dimensionality reduction using the truncated singular value decomposition, contrary to PCA there is no need to center data on this algorithm, even that this algorithm was faster, he can return negative values, what is invalid for working with Naive Bayes based algorithms and there was no significant gain working with other classifiers, so we have discarded this algorithm too.
+When working with sparse matrices PCA is very slow because for every feature it needs to center all data points around.
+As matrices returned by a raw text vectorized are known to be very large PCA was taken off.

+The NMF - Non-negative Matrix Factorization, an algorithm that can be used for dimensionality reduction, was also tested with slow results.

+Another test was with Truncated Singular Values - `TruncatedSVD` on scikit-learn - that performs a linear dimensionality reduction using truncated singular value decomposition where, contrary to PCA, there is no need to center data.
+Even that this algorithm was faster, it can return negative values what is invalid for working with Naive Bayes based algorithms and there was no significant gain with other classifiers, so this algorithm was discarded too.

-Thinking better of our task here, there is no need to a second algorithm of dimensionality reduction, since the feature extraction algorithms we are using can do that!
+Thinking better, there is no need to a second algorithm of dimensionality reduction, since the feature extraction algorithms being used can do that!

-For example, CountVectorizer has a parameter called `max_features` that causes the result matrix to have only a maximum of `n` features.
-The features chosen will be the `n` top words that appear with more frequency, exactly what we want, just the best.
-For any other vectorizer we are using, the parameter is the same.
+For example, `CountVectorizer` has a parameter called `max_features` that limits the size of the result matrix to a maximum of `n` features.
+The features chosen will be the `n` top words that appear with more frequency, the same behaviour as expected with PCA.

 ### Implementation

-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_
+For implementation it was decided to focus only on one model, since availing all models take too many time.
+Because that execution time is important considering that Heimdall will work with a large amount of data, Multinomial Naive Bayes was chosen along with a Count Vectorizer, since them work better together.

+A EmailClassifier class was created to wrap all machine learning implementation.
+This makes easy to add new integrations with other data providers, like email tools as GMail or help desk systems as Zendesk.

+Starting with the EmailClassifier class definition, there are two methods: `train` and `classify`.

+The `train` method will receive historical data as raw email bodies and their respective labels, using this data to fit a MultinomialNB model that will be used later on incoming email classification.

+Here is where GridSearchCV come in.
+A machine learning is almost unpredictable, it can perform well with a dataset and the same model can perform badly with another dataset.
+Heimdall is intended to use a lot of different datasets at least one per user so each dataset is tested with different configurations for the model and the best one is chosen during the training phase.

+The `classify` method will receive new data as raw email bodies and use the already trained model to classify each email text.

+A `train` operation can be slow, but it only need to be executed once, after that Heimdall will persist the trained model using scikit-learn's builtin persistence library and for each request load the persisted model without having to train it again.
+Also, one could want to re-train an already working model in order to improve the performance of the model with items badly classified being fixed.

 ### Refinement
 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section: